mulewho/who/README.md

 # who
-new real time project for who covid
+new real time project for who covid cases